 Walter Gropius, founder of the Bauhaus and pioneering master of Modernism, was born on this day (May 18) in 1883.
-Revered designer, teacher, and champion of Modern architecture, Gropius remains a canonical figure, the golden god of modernity.
+Revered designer, teacher, and champion of a radically simplified architecture, Gropius remains a canonical figure, the golden god of modernity.
 After leaving Europe for the United States in 1937, Gropius set his sights on the American landscape, introducing Bauhaus principles to a new generation of architects.
-Perhaps the most complete example of his influential doctrine, the Gropius House in Lincoln, Massachusetts, started a modern revolution, its stark white form a radical break from tradition.
+Perhaps the most complete example of his influential doctrine, the Gropius House in Lincoln, Massachusetts, started a revolution, its stark white form a radical break from tradition.

 A model of efficiency and simplicity, the collaborative design of the Gropius House is a pivotal piece of Modernism.
-With its flat roof, box-like form, and ribbon windows, the home exemplifies Gropius' bold architectural vision in a preview of the architecture to come.
+With its flat roof, box-like form, and ribbon windows, the home exemplifies Gropius' bold architectural vision in a preview of architecture to come.
 In 2000, the Modern icon became a National Historic Landmark and is currently run by Historic New England.
 Information about visiting the property is available here.